sinonjs/fake-timers/README.md

 ### `var clock = FakeTimers.install([config])`

 Installs FakeTimers using the specified config (otherwise with epoch `0` on the global scope).
+Note that in NodeJS also the [timers](https://nodejs.org/api/timers.html) module will receive fake timers when using global scope.
 The following configuration options are available

 | Parameter                        | Type        | Default                                                                                                                                                                                                                        | Description                                                                                                                                                                                                                                                                                  |
 | -------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |